El Destino Plantation

-El Destino Plantation was a large cotton plantation of 7638 acre located in western Jefferson County and eastern Leon County, Florida, United States established by John Nuttall in 1828.
+El Destino Plantation was a large forced-labor farm of 7638 acre located in western Jefferson County and eastern Leon County, Florida, United States established by John Nuttall in 1828.
+It was worked by enslaved African Americans (prior to the end of the American Civil War).

 Location

 El Destino was located in western Jefferson County near present-day Waukeenah.
 It extended into Leon County, Florida by 6 mi and 3 mi south of the W.G.
 Ponder Plantation.